joejenett/iwebthings/_posts/2024-11-25-notes-from-the-hub-11-25-24.md

 ---
 For those of you who explore _iwebthings’_ Pinboard bookmarks, I’m currently working on improving the collection’s organization.
 While troubleshooting recent syncing issues, I decided to clean it up a bit at the same time.

 I’m gradually reviewing and repopulating the bookmarks.
-In the end, updating the Pinboard bookmarks should be a smoother and faster process.
+In the end, updating Pinboard bookmarks should be a faster, smoother, and more frequent process.

 Yay!